turbot/steampipe-plugin-jumpcloud/docs/tables/jumpcloud_device_linux_package.md

-# Table: jumpcloud_linux_package
+# Table: jumpcloud_device_linux_package

-The `jumpcloud_linux_package` table can be used to query information about all the packages installed on a Linux device.
+The `jumpcloud_device_linux_package` table can be used to query information about all the packages installed on a Linux device.

-To query all applications installed in a MacOS or a Windows device, use the `jumpcloud_macos_app` and `jumpcloud_windows_program` tables respectively.
+To query all applications installed in a MacOS or a Windows device, use the `jumpcloud_device_macos_app` and `jumpcloud_device_windows_program` tables respectively.

 ## Examples